-Indica products are commonly known for their ability to make you relaxed, sedated, or even sleepy.
-Most often remembered by the phrase, “In-da-couch”, meaning that indicas leave you “in the couch” and stationary.
-They’re usually associated with a “body high” when consumed as products containing appreciable psychoactive amounts of THC.
+Indica products are commonly known for their ability to make you relaxed, sedated, or even sleepy, and most often remembered by the phrase, “In-da-couch”.
+In other words, this means that indica strains leave you “in the couch” and stationary.
+Therefore, an indica is usually associated with a “body high” when consumed as products containing appreciable psychoactive amounts of THC.

-Sativas are on the opposite end of the spectrum.
-Sativas are commonly known for their uplifting, invigorating feelings promoting a creative outlook.
-Often chosen for their ability to give you a “head high”, they are a common choice for those wishing to remain active with no sedating side-effects.
+Sativa products are on the opposite end of the spectrum because Sativa is commonly known for its uplifting, invigorating feelings and one that promotes a creative outlook.
+They are a common choice for those wishing to remain active with no sedating side-effects and are often chosen for their ability to give you a “head high”.

-Hybrids, on the other hand, are general mix between the two.
+Hybrid products, on the other hand, are a general mix between the two.
 They can lean towards one way, such as being a “sativa dominant hybrid” and typically take on the effects of the dominant strain.

-When learning about cannabis, it’s important to note that it is all Cannabis Sativa.
-The indica and sativa names have to do with the subspecies of Cannabis Sativa.
-This is understandably confusing when trying to have discussions about strains or cannabis products.
+When learning about cannabis and whether a strain is sativa vs indica, it’s important to note that it is all Cannabis Sativa.
+In other words, the indica and sativa names have to do with the subspecies of Cannabis Sativa.
+Therefore, this is understandably confusing when trying to have discussions about strains or cannabis products.

-Does this mean all CBD hemp oil products will be uplifting?
+Does this mean all hemp-derived CBD products will be uplifting?

-In conclusion, you will rarely come across a CBD hemp oil product explicitly labeled as “indica” or “sativa” and even if you do, we highly recommend always checking the 3rd party lab tests to see the terpene content for yourself.
+In conclusion, you will rarely come across a CBD hemp oil product explicitly labeled as “indica” or “sativa.”
+Even if you do, we highly recommend always checking the third-party lab tests to see the terpene content for yourself.